wdv4758h/pypy-extradoc/talk/swisspython2016/slides.rst

 * supports more or less the whole C

-* there is more than my short explanation suggests
+* there is more than my short explanations suggests

 * read the docs: http://cffi.readthedocs.org/